Internships

 Frequently Asked Questions

 What is the Asian Pacific American Center’s Internship Program?
 A ten-week cohort-based internship experience.
-In the Spring and Fall cycles, the internship is part-time (10-17 hours a week) with a $24/hour stipend.
-In the Summer cycle, the internship is full-time (35 hours a week) with a weekly $850 stipend.
+The internship is full-time (35 hours a week) summer internship with a weekly $850 stipend.

 How many interns are accepted?
-For the Spring and Fall cycles, two (2) interns will typically be accepted unless otherwise noted.
-For the summer cycle, four (4) interns will typically be accepted per cycle unless otherwise noted.
+For the summer cycle, four (4) interns will typically be accepted unless otherwise noted.

 Who is eligible?
 Current undergraduate students (current sophomores, juniors and seniors) and recent graduates from an undergraduate program (within 15 months of graduation).
 All applicants must be at least 18 years old and have a GPA of 3.0 or higher.
 All majors are welcome!